 Patients treated as Emergency Department (ED) presentations are not admitted patients.
-Patients that present to the ED, where a clinical decision is made to admit the patient, may be formally admitted to the hospital and relocated to an appropriate treatment environment such as a Short Stay Unit, inpatient ward, or operating theatre.
+Admission, either to an inpatient space or an ED Short Term Treatment Area (EDSTTA), occurs subsequent to this assessment and management.
+Procedures such as sedation, resuscitative procedures, and minor emergency procedures are considered part of normal ED care (nonadmitted care) and usually occur either in the resuscitation room, procedure room or other acute area of the ED.
+Patients that present to the ED, where a clinical decision is made to admit the patient, may be formally admitted to the hospital and relocated to an appropriate treatment environment such as an EDSTTA, inpatient ward, or operating theatre.